Selected honors and posts

 - Paul Digby, seven video responses to my poems

-- Makoto Fujimura, "The Pilgrim Soul" (story and paintings based on it presented at a Yale Divinity School conference.)
+- Makoto Fujimura, "The Pilgrim Soul" (story and paintings based on it presented several times at a Yale Divinity School conference.)

 - Clive Hicks-Jenkins, various: cover/jacket, Val/Orson; jacket, The Throne of Psyche (detail from an existing painting); cover and interior art, The Foliate Head; cover/jacket and interior art, Thaliad; jacket and interior art, Glimmerglass; jacket and interior art, Maze of Blood